 This last one, which remained understandably anonymous, tipped Allan and I over the edge and we broke out into laughter.
 His eyes darting back and forth between us, the old man nodded, chuckling along with our hysterics.
 “Yes yes” he said, clueless as to what he was agreeing with, his caterpillar eyebrows jiggling up and down.
 If nothing else I had to admire Devda’s determination to make his business a success.
 “Not 400” I told him firmly, “200!”
 There was a pause as he attempted to process this information.
 “300!”
 “250?”
 “275?”
 “250!”
 “Ok”.

 His good mood having evaporated a little, I watched as Devda replaced the cotton wool pad with a fresh one (a good sign), a serious look pasted across his chiseled features.
 “Special medicine!” he said, dipping the rod into a jar of miscellaneous fluid.
-Noticing my less than confident expression, he shot me a yellow-toothed smile that I suppose was meant to reassure me.
+Noticing my less than confident expression, he shot me a yellow-toothed smile that I presumed was meant to reassure me.
 Special medicine huh?
 I guess I’d have to trust him on that one, though I couldn’t help but imagine the front page of the Hindustan Times the next day:

-EAR POISONER STRIKES AGAIN.
+EAR POISONER STRIKES AGAIN!

 After what seemed like an age the boys finished up on my boots.
-They’d scrubbed them clean, fixed an unraveling section of stitching and applied a coat of polish before buffing them both to a dull shine.
+They’d scrubbed them clean, fixed an unravelled section of stitching and applied a coat of polish before buffing them both to a dull shine.
 Gratefully accepting their money with wide toothy grins, they bid me adieu and scampered off in search of more shoddy shoes.

-Devda though knew no shame and his pursuit continued right up to the iron gates where he suddenly stopped as if a magical force field prevented him from leaving the park’s leafy confines.
+Devda knew no shame though and his pursuit continued right up to the iron gates, where he suddenly stopped as if a magical force field prevented him from leaving the park’s leafy confines.
 Standing there red-faced, fists punching the air, he accused me of being rich and spoilt, of cheating him and exploiting India.
 “Come here!
 Come ear!
 Come eaaaaaaar!
 Fifty more, thirty more, please sir for you fifty Rupees nothing… special medicine!!!”
 He’d ruined the whole experience now and my patience with him had run its course.
 “Go away!”
 I shouted.
 Stomping his foot on the ground like a petulant child, he screwed up his face so violently his eyes disappeared beneath the folds of his sunbaked skin.
 Crossing the road and leaving the park behind, I looked back one last time.
 Finally beaten, Devda ‘‘the bost ear cleaner’’, ‘‘the true profeshinal’’ trudged back into the wilderness clutching his little box of magic tools.